axeII/axell.dev/content/about/index.md

 ## This Blog

 I write about DevOps, infrastructure, macOS, home labs, and security.
 Posts tend to be practical — things I actually ran into and had to figure out.
 The blog itself is [open source](https://github.com/axeII/axell.dev).

+Btw if you are on Firefox you will see the background image made by **Damir Babacic** from [here](https://unsplash.com/@onemorephoto).
+I highly recommend to check out his work, it's amazing.
+Why the photo is only visible on Firefox?
+It's becase of Firefox's SMIL engine simply can't handle smooth bubbles animations 😢 (it's a known long-standing performance gap).